eigenmiao/Rickrack/README.md

 * The socket server is designed for obtaining colors from the Rickrack software in real-time.
 By default, this server is disabled and can only be started from the command line.
 * Rickrack is written in [Python](https://www.python.org/), constructed based on [PyQt5](https://www.qt.io/qt-for-python) and packed up by [fbs (free edition)](https://build-system.fman.io/).
 * The code repository of Rickrack is deposited on [Github](https://github.com/eigenmiao/Rickrack) and [Gitee](https://gitee.com/eigenmiao/Rickrack).
+* Some icons in the Rickrack software come from the [REMIX ICON](https://remixicon.cn/).
+These icons can be used for free in non-commercial software.
 * The localization (l10n) and internationalization (i18n) of Rickrack is based on [Google Translate](https://translate.google.cn/) and [Microsoft Translator](https://cn.bing.com/translator), deployed on [POEditor](https://poeditor.com/join/project?hash=kBeQjfxCES).
 * The cover image uses images from [Pixabay, which is created by martynaszulist](https://pixabay.com/zh/photos/pattern-the-palette-web-1508277/).
 * In some demo animations, [images of Ghibli](https://www.ghibli.jp/info/013409/) were used.